abdulrk400/Data-Analytics-Projects/NYC High School Data/Readme.txt

-This project works with Data on High Schools in NYC and involves cleaning, analyzing, comparing and vizualizing the data to find interesting trends and outcomes.
+This project works with Data on High Schools in NYC and involves cleaning, analyzing, comparing and visualizing the data to find interesting trends and outcomes.